 The concept of personal information is very broad.
 But let us just focus on one side of it that it can be used on its own or with other information to identify, contact, or locate a single person, or even identify a certain individual by just reading its context.
-One’s personal information should be secured properly to avoid leak in your privacy.
-Most of the cases, a leak in your privacy means the end of the world-type kind of situation.
+One’s personal information should be secured properly to avoid leaks in your privacy.
+In most cases, a leak in your privacy means the end of the world-type kind of situation.
 When that happens, it is likely that you can’t retrieve your stolen information from the criminals that cyber-attacked you.

 Here are those simple but very important tips in securing your personal information on websites:

 Be Alert towards Impersonators